ibad-al-rahman/azan/README.md

 ## Acknowledgement

-This library is based on the [Adhan](https://github.com/batoulapps/Adhan) library by Batoul Apps.
+This library is a fork of [salah](https://github.com/insha/salah), which is based on the [Adhan](https://github.com/batoulapps/Adhan) library by Batoul Apps.
 All astronomical calculations are high precision equations directly from the book [Astronomical Algorithms](http://www.willbell.com/math/mc1.htm) by Jean Meeus.